kristinam123/DWIT/README.md

 ## Troubleshooting

 **App will not start / missing DLL:**
-- Ensure all dependencies are installed: `pip install -r config/requirements.txt`
+- Ensure all dependencies are installed: `pip install -r requirements.txt`
-- On Windows, use the provided `.exe` or activate your virtual environment.
+- On Windows, activate your virtual environment.

 **No images found / cannot select folder:**
 - Remove default folders and add your own via the UI.